Marko21s/GTA-5-LEXUS-MOD-MENU/README.md

 3. **Configure Settings**: Open the mod menu in-game and adjust settings to your preferences.
 4. **Enjoy Enhanced Gameplay**: Activate the mod features to take your GTA 5 experience to the next level.

-**Note**: Kiddions Mod Menu is optimized for GTA 5 on PC and is designed to minimize performance impact.
+**Note**: Lexus Mod Menu is optimized for GTA 5 on PC and is designed to minimize performance impact.

 ---

 ## Safety and Security

 Your safety is our priority.
-The **Kiddions Mod Menu** is equipped with advanced anti-detection features to keep your account secure while using mods.
+The **Lexus Mod Menu** is equipped with advanced anti-detection features to keep your account secure while using mods.

 - **Undetectable Code**: Built with anti-detection technology
 - **Regular Updates**: Our team ensures compatibility with the latest game patches